 St. John’s members help prepare and serve a noon meal every Monday at the Waukesha Hope Center.
 We serve soup, sandwiches and lots of extras including homemade cookies.
 Want to participate?
 Sign up on the narthex bulletin board for a week that fits your schedule.
 For more information on this ministry, contact Brian.
 For more information about the Hope Center visit https://hopecenterwi.org/

 Served at the Hope Center, Loaves and Fishes is a meal for the homeless and hungry in Waukesha.
 St. John’s is assigned 2-3 Sundays each year to prep and serve this meal.
 Want to help prep or serve this meal?
 Watch for a sign-up sheet on the narthex bulletin board.
 For more information on this ministry, contact Dawn.

 The Hope Center accepts donations of household items (i.e. furniture and appliances).
 These items are then given to clients.
 Project Move uses volunteer teams from the community to pick up and deliver the items.
-St. John’s has two teams; led by Mike Hintz and Chris Klink.
+St. John’s has a team!
 Extra muscle power is always welcome.
-Please contact them if you are interested in helping with this ministry – as a regular or as a substitute.
-The assigned 2020 dates are:
+Please contact Chris Klink if you are interested in helping with this ministry – as a regular or as a substitute.

 St. John’s partners with local agencies that help our community.
 Support is provided through donations of items, finances and time.
 Please click the links below to learn more about these agencies making a difference.

 The Women’s Center